angryiceking/anime_fetcher/README.md

   * configure your database connection in config/dev.exs

-  * create database in your postgresql
+  * create database in your postgresql by running ecto schema

-  $ `mix phoenix.get.schema anime name:string img_src:string details:string thumbnail_img:string img_url:string score:string status:string ref_url:string`

   // more info at [https://hexdocs.pm/phoenix/ecto.html#the-repo]
-  * run ecto migrate
   $ `mix ecto.migrate`

 Versions: